Lednerb/bilberry-hugo-theme/v4/README.md

 So, suppose you migrate your existing website to the Bilberry theme, and your website is already tracked in Universal Analytics, given that the corresponding property was created before October 14, 2020.
 In that case, you should continue using the v3 value in the `config.toml` file.
-But given that Universal Analytics will no longer process new data in standard properties beginning July 1, 2023, you will have to create a Google Analytics v4 property linked to your v3 property.
+However given that Universal Analytics will no longer process new data in standard properties beginning July 1, 2023, you will have to create a Google Analytics v4 property linked to your v3 property.

 If you created your property after October 14, 2020, you're likely using a Google Analytics v4 property already, and the